ffes/nppsnippets/docs/installation.rst

 permissions and/or User Account Control (UAC).
 Therefore it is advised to put it in your ``AppData`` directory.

+	From `issue #9`_:
+	I noticed when I change files with different languages of my progect it takes 2-3 seconds delay when plugin load snippets for this language (for example HTML to PHP).

 You can also specify a custom path (like a shared network path or your Dropbox directory) for your database by manually editing the ``NppSnippets.ini`` file and adding a ``DBFile`` entry pointing to the